My adventure of becoming a furniture designer is a tale of mystery.

 With the mind of a novice, I am not burdened by boundaries or what is or isn’t possible.
 In that way, I hope to continue being a novice and staying at the edge of not knowing.
 This is how we can continue to take bold, creative risks and come from a fresh perspective.

-I’m still healing a broken heart but thank goodness that I’ve come such a long way.
-My heart is still drunk with love with my furniture and the potential surrounding me but my attachment to the outcome is not really there anymore.
-If I succeed, it will be like having all the vegan chocolate in the world delivered to my doorstep at once.
-But if I fail or if it never happens, the sweetness is already inside my heart.
+My journey of healing my broken heart is complete.
+I’ve come such a long way.
+My heart remains drunk with love with my furniture and the potential within me.
+If I succeed, it will be the sweetest joy ever.
+But if I fail or if it never happens, that same sweetness is already inside my heart.

 But I know this is my destiny, too.
 It can’t not happen because it’s in the stars, I know. 🙂